Octagon 2020

 Our pre-eminent wine therefore is red, because its consistent core varietals, Merlot and Cabernet Franc, happened to outshine all others in the qualities of a wine of such stature, sooner than everything else, and at a time – the earliest 1990s – when we were motivated to craft a small blend to celebrate the 20th anniversary of the estate.
 Those qualities include, in no particular rank, a recognized compatibility for blending with each other, not as a correction but as an illumination of each other’s strengths; a capability for development in bottle toward greater elegance and nuance over a long cellar life; an inherently graceful opulence of body and duration of finish; a many-layered dynamic range of red fruit and non-fruit aromas and flavors; and textural suavity, color intensity, and allure of earth proclaiming not merely a passion for fine dining, but a gracious dialogue with the senses.

-However, our estate furnishes the ultimate shape of any Octagon edition, which will always be a blended wine, and restrictred to those years which give us superior lots of Merlot, and and almost always Cabernet Franc and Petit Verdot.
+However, our estate furnishes the ultimate shape of any Octagon edition, which will always be a blended wine, and restricted to those years which give us superior lots of Merlot, and and almost always Cabernet Franc and Petit Verdot.
 Merlot and Cabernet Franc have been planted at the estate since 1976, with Cabernet Franc being the first to prove itself here.
 By 1994 we were expanding Merlot into multiple vineyard sites, of carefully selected diversity in weather exposure.
 The great 1997 vintage repaid this Merlot planting program many times over, by giving technical guidance which has consistently yielded exceptional fruit characteristics, except only in the most difficult conditions.

 Subsequent large expansions of Merlot cultivation identified even finer parcels, improved the standard in the harvest over all, and enable more highly selective Octagon to be produced.